tighten/lambo/readme.md

 >A new version of Lambo is coming that will introduce new features and provide a better platform for future enhancements...
 Oh, and it's being re-written from the ground-up in PHP! :fire:
 >
->If you are interested in checking out the beta, please read the *For beta testers* section below.
+>There's a good chance the non-beta no longer works usefully for creating Laravel 8+ apps.
+If you are interested in using the old version, check out the [pre-php](https://github.com/tighten/lambo/tree/pre-php) branch.

 # For beta testers